WeiquanLuo/LCA-PetFoodSupplyChain/README.md

 # Hightlight of result

-  - by increasing pet food production by 1%, most environmental impacts increase by more than 1%, but toxic increase by less than 1% on average.
+  - on average, by increasing pet food production by 1%, most environmental impacts increase by more than 1%, but toxic increase by less than 1%
   - in pet food manufacturing, the greatest environmental impacts come from agricultural farming sector, and the utility sector of Electric Power Generation, Transmission and Distribution.